frankperrakis/tmux-config/readme.md

 Docker Test
 -----------

-Just run this to test on your local pc without any changes (Requires [Docker](https://docs.docker.com/engine/install/) to be installed)
+You can test this configuration (or anychanges you make) on your local pc without any changes (Requires [Docker](https://docs.docker.com/engine/install/) to be installed)

+Just run
 ```
 docker build -t tmux-test .
 docker run -it tmux-test
 ```
+Remember to rebuild your container everytime you make changes